hamza5999/Expense-Tracker/README.md

 - Used TextEditingController class to store and handle the user input
 - Used dispose() to delete TextEditingController() after use
 - Add $ sign by default in the amount field using the prefix paramter of InputDecoration
+- Used Naviagtor class's pop method to switch from the modal